23rd Infantry Division (Wehrmacht)

 The German 23rd Infantry Division (23.
 Infanterie-Division), later the 26th Panzer Division, was a military unit operational during World War II.
 It was organized along standard lines for a German infantry division.
 It was non-motorised and relied on horse-drawn wagons for its mobility.
-The unit carried the nickname Grenadierkopf.
+The unit carried the nickname Grenadierkopf ("grenadier head").

 The 23rd Infantry participated in the invasion of Poland in 1939 as part of the reserve component of the 4th Army.
 The division was commanded by Walter Graf von Brockdorff-Ahlefeldt and consisted of the 9th, 67th, and 68th infantry regiments.

-Some members of the said division, particularly from the 9th Infantry Regiment like Henning von Tresckow or Philipp von Bismarck, were part of the July 20 plot against Adolf Hitler.
+Some members of the division, particularly from the 9th Infantry Regiment like Henning von Tresckow or Philipp von Bismarck, were part of the July 20 plot against Adolf Hitler.